-Strategic Programme Budget Annual 2020/20 21 Objective Performance Indicator Source target 1 st Qtr.
+Strategic Programme Кеу Budget Budget Annual Source target 2020/20 21 Objective Performance Indicator Source 1 st Qtr.
 2 nd Qtr.
 3 rd Qtr.
 4 th Qtr.
-Evidence Improved financial sustainability Financial Management Financial viability measured in terms of the available cash to cover fixed operating expenditure at 30 June 2020 (cost coverage cash equivalents unspent conditional grants - overdraft + short term investment/ monthly fixed operational expenditure excluding (depreciation, amortization and provision of bad debts, impairment and loss on disposal n/a 1 Cost coverage ratio as at 30 June 2020 Revenue of assets Raise /collect n/a 95 % of Total Annual operating budget revenue as per Operating budget revenue approved budget raised by 30 June 2020 Revenue Raise /collect operating budget revenue as per approved budget n/a 4 1 1 1 1 Minutes of Portfolio Committees Legislative Compliance Submission of the MTREFs to council for approval by 31 May 2020 n/a 1 1 1 MTREF submitted for approval to Council by 31 May 2020 Legislative Compliance Submission of the adjustment budget to council for approval by 28 February n/a 1 1 Adjustment Budget submitted to council for approval by 28 February 2020 Legislative Compliance Submit the Annual Financial Statements by 31 August to the office of the Auditor General 1 1 Annual Financial Statements submitted to AG Legislative Compliance Disclose in the Annual Financial Statements all deviations condoned by Council Annual Financial Statements submitted to AG
+Evidence Improved financial sustainability Financial Management Financial viability measured in terms of the available cash to cover fixed operating expenditure at 30 June 2020 (cost coverage cash equivalents unspent conditional grants - overdraft + short term investment/ monthly fixed operational expenditure excluding (depreciation, amortization and provision of bad debts, impairment and loss on disposal of assets n/a 1 Cost coverage ratio as at 30 June 2020 Revenue Raise /collect operating budget revenue n/a 95 % of Total Annual Operating as per budget revenue approved budget raised by 30 June 2020 Revenue Raise /collect operating budget revenue as per approved budget n/a 4 1 1 1 1 Minutes of Portfolio Committees Legislative Compliance Submission of the MTREFs to council for approval by 31 May 2020 n/a 1 1 1 MTREF submitted for approval to Council by 31 May 2020 Legislative Compliance Submission of the adjustment budget to council for approval by 28 February n/a 1 1 Adjustment Budget submitted to council for approval by 28 February 2020 Legislative Compliance Submit the Annual Financial Statements by 31 August to the office of the Auditor General 1 1 Annual Financial Statements submitted to AG Legislative Compliance Disclose in the Annual Financial Statements all deviations condoned by Council Annual Financial Statements submitted to AG